 We prepare exhibitions that rotate on an irregular basis in the exhibition hall.

-We publish, and have for more than thirty years, a quarterly newsletter with historical articles and news about the society.
+We publish, and have since 1980, a quarterly newsletter with historical articles and news about the society.

 We keep a list of publications byboard members and local residents that help to tell our town’s story.